International Freight Gateways

 Value and tonnage of U.S. freight trade with Canada and Mexico by transportation mode

-value of freight shipped to and from our North American neighbors, Canada and
+The value of freight shipped to and from our North American

-mode carried more U.S. freight by value with Canada and Mexico in 2018 than in 2017.
+carried more U.S. freight by value with Canada and Mexico in 2022 than in 2020.

 Value of U.S. exports to and imports from Canada and Mexico by land transportation mode